trofi/trofi.github.io.gen/posts/317-gcc-simd-intrinsics-bug.md

-The problem is that `_mm_cvttps_epi32()` is more specific than any valid `float->int` conversion. `intel` manual specifically says that at [`CVTTPS2DQ` description](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) in "Intel® 64 and IA-32 Architectures Software Developer’s Manual Combined
+The problem is that `_mm_cvttps_epi32()` is more specific than any valid `float->int` conversion. `intel` manual specifically says that at [`CVTTPS2DQ` description](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) in `"Intel® 64 and IA-32 Architectures Software Developer’s Manual Combined
-Volumes: 1, 2A, 2B, 2C, 2D, 3A, 3B, 3C, 3D, and 4":
+Volumes: 1, 2A, 2B, 2C, 2D, 3A, 3B, 3C, 3D, and 4"`:

 ```
 Description